-To establish the expression of the electrostatic field generated by a dipole, consider a point P on dipole line, separated from dipole center by a distance z as shown in Figure 4.3b (Walker, 2014, p.
+To establish the expression of the electrostatic field generated by a dipole, consider a point P on the dipole line, separated from the dipole center by a distance z as shown in the figure above on the right (Walker, 2014, p.
 564).
-The net electric field represents the resultant between both electric field vectors generated by +q and –q:
+The net electric field represents the resultant of both electric field vectors generated by +q and –q: